simianhacker/rpi-garage-door/README.md

 ### Prep

 I'm assuming you know how to setup your Raspberry Pi with your favorite distro and Node.js (v0.10).
-I'm also leaving it up to you to figure out how to either start the server via a cron with the @reboot directive or runnig it via screen.
+I'm also leaving it up to you to figure out how to either start the server via upstart, a cron with the @reboot directive, or runnig it via screen.

 ### Parts List